Commercial Building Maintenance Checklist

 - Test alarm systems and sprinkler flow yearly.

-- Occupancy visibility: Confirm load signage and exit lights meet International Building Code annually.
+- Occupancy visibility: Confirm load signage and exit lights meet International Building Code (IBC) standards established by the International Code Council annually.

 Neglecting required inspections can void insurance or result in steep fines.
 Working with a trusted vendor ensures code and safety tasks are never left to guesswork.